 In addition to running my Content Marketing Agency, I also have a full-time job as a Software Engineer.
 Although managing a business and working a full-time job can feel really daunting, I have found a few hacks that allow me to seamlessly run and manage my business and work full-time while still allowing some space to have a solid work-life balance.
 In this post, I’ll be sharing some tips and hacks for running a business while working full-time.
 Be sure to continue reading below.

 I manage my business based on weekly plans and daily action plans

-Every Sunday I try to plan out what I plan on getting done for the week.
+Every Sunday, I make an effort to lay out my week’s tasks.
 I outline both my personal tasks, my business tasks, and my tasks for my 9-5.
-Once I’ve figured out what I want to get done that week, I map out what I want to do each day.
-It’s important that when you plan for each day you take into account all external factors that you may come up during the day like meetings, dinners, or other appointments you may have.
+I create a schedule for each day after deciding what I want to do that week.
+It’s important that when you plan for each day, you take into account all external factors that may come up.
+These include meetings, dinners, or other appointments you may have.